r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

       The metasploit template its divided in to 3 main funtions.
       1 - the librarys, class name, mixins: that contains module requires/imports.
       2 - the 'def initialize()' funtion: that contains module description/settings.
-      3 - and the 'def run()' funtion: that contain the script logic (exploit code).
+      3 - the 'def run()' funtion: that contain the script logic (the exploit code).
       "At this stage we are going to focus in the 'librarys' and 'def initialize()' funtions".

 <br /><br />